vitimiti/Sdl3.Net/README.md

 The `PixelFormat.MapRgb()` and `PixelFormat.MapRgba()` methods now return a `ColoredPixel` which, in turn, contains the methods `GetRgb()` and `GetRgba()` to receive a `Sdl3.Net.Video.Pixels.Color` back.

+#### Blending Subsystem

+It is possible to manage blend modes through the `Sdl3.Net.Video.Blending.BlendMode` enum, and new custom blend modes can be created through the static method `Sdl3.Net.Video.Blending.CustomBlendMode.Compose()`.

+To create the custom blend modes, you can use the enumerations `Sdl3.Net.Video.Blending.BlendFactor` and `Sdl3.Net.Video.Blending.BlendOperation`.

 ### Shapes